martinpetkovski/martinpetkovski.github.io/n/pages/code-standard-cpp.md

 ## Classes and structs

 Ordering of access specifiers should be as follows:
-- private
+- public
 - protected
-- public
+- private

-Rationale: You're most likely to use private or protected members in public functions.
+> Rationale: You're most likely looking for a public function name, so it should be listed at the top.

 Ordering of class members should be as follows:
 - `friend`